 This is your chance to make your mark on this community icon.
 Brick sponsorships start at just $150 and room/facilities naming starts at $25,000.

 The Foundation exists as the legal entity, a secular 501 c(3), that will facilitate the construction, maintenance and operations of the Community Center at Lake Chelan.
-It is run by the Executive Director, Raye Evans, our only paid employee, and is managed by a dedicated, highly experienced Board of Directors with a wide variety of skills and accomplishments.
+SAF is run by the Executive Director, Raye Evans and CCLC Operations Director, Maribel Cruz, and is managed by a dedicated, highly experienced Board of Directors with a wide variety of skills and accomplishments.

-This exciting new facility will serve as a hub for creating relationships, promoting health, and wellness.
-It will meet the needs of the unserved, empower professional endeavors, promote volunteerism and increase sports and healthy activities in the Lake Chelan Valley.
+This exciting new facility will serve as a hub for creating relationships and promoting health and wellness.
+It will meet the needs of the unserved, empower professional endeavors, promote volunteerism, and increase sports and healthy activities in the Lake Chelan Valley.
 It will be available to everyone!
 In addition to a tangible economic benefit to our community the construction phase of the project will bring many new job opportunities to our area, utilizing as many local contractors as possible.

-In August 2020, we closed on the purchase of the property, adjacent to the Lookout development.
+In August 2020, we closed on the purchase of the property adjacent to the Lookout development.
 The location is better than the originally planned property on Anderson Road for many reasons, including proximity to downtown Chelan and Manson, proximity to utilities, and overall accessibility.
 Additionally, our agreement with the Lookout enabled the Foundation to donate five acres of buildable land to the Chelan Valley Housing Trust on Anderson Road.
-In October 2020, we broke ground, and began earthwork and infrastructure into 2021.
-Water, sewer, power, and storm drains have been installed and the primary foundations for the 44,100 sq ft facility have been poured.
+In October 2020, we broke ground and began earthwork and infrastructure into 2021.
+Water, sewer, power, and storm drains have been installed and the primary foundations for the 44,100 square foot facility have been poured.
 Under-slab electrical and plumbing have been prepared and in December 2021 before the weather turned too cold, we were able to pour the concrete slabs.
-Currently, the steel package for the main structure of the facility has arrived from Butler Manufacturing, been partially erected and we are pushing hard to open the Community Center in the summer of 2023.
+Currently, the steel package for the main structure of the facility has arrived from Butler Manufacturing and been partially erected.
+We are working hard to open the Community Center in the summer of 2023.